 Finally, here are three key takeaways while you create or recreate your school’s landing pages.

-- Create multiple landing pages centered on personas, grade levels, time of year, and unique offerings.
+- Create multiple higher educational landing pages centered on personas, grade levels, time of year, and unique offerings.

 - Send the landing page to trusted parents for feedback.
 Would they interact with the content?